 Giant Panda Reproduction Facts

-A giant Panda is ready to breed between the ages of four and eight and can continue to do so until around age
+- A giant Panda is ready to breed between the ages of four and eight and can continue to do so until around age twenty.

-Ovulation occurs only one time each year, limiting the number of births for each panda to between five and eight
+- Ovulation occurs only one time each year, limiting the number of births for each panda to between five and eight during her lifetime.

 Giant Panda Baby Facts